georgeyiasemis/Recurrent-Neural-Networks-from-scratch-using-PyTorch/README.md

-# Reccurent-Networks-from-scratch-in-Pytorch
+# Reccurent Networks from scratch in Pytorch

-LSTM, RNN and GRU implementations using Pytorch
+## LSTM, RNN and GRU implementations using Pytorch